Solar Panels in Fermoy, Co. Cork

 A system installed in Fermoy today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Fermoy
+Solar grants available in Fermoy

 Homeowners in Fermoy, Co.
 Cork can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.